-Clear goals are measureable and unambiguous.
-Clear, specific goals with time lines mean there will be less misunderstanding about expectations.
+Clear goals are measurable and unambiguous.
+Clear, specific goals with timelines mean there will be less misunderstanding about expectations.
 Additionally, rewarding specific results can be a source of motivation.

 Challenging goals signal to employees that accomplishing the task is significant.
 If the task is viewed as easy or not important and the accomplishment insignificant then motivation may decline.
 At the same time, if a goal is unrealistic then failing at the task is possibly more de-motivating than setting a goal that is too easy.

 Commitment comes from mutual understanding and agreement.
 Employees are more likely to be motivated if they were part of the goal setting process.
 This does not mean that every goal must be negotiated with and agreed upon by employees, but the goals should be set by a credible person and consistent with the organization’s mission.